 Fortnite Tournaments & Prize Pools

-Fortnite Battle Royale is a young title, so its esports scene is still uncharted territory.
-However, Epic Games already have big plans.
-In May 2018, the company announced a massive $100 million prize pool for the Fortnite’s first competitive season, which already puts it miles ahead of most other esports titles.
-And considering the season will only last until 2019, we expect the payouts to get even larger in the nearest future.
+Fortnite Battle Royale is among the youngest competitive titles, but its esports scene has witnessed a meteoric rise to prominence.
+However, Epic Games is unrelenting in promoting the title and has pledged to keep the momentum strong going forward.
+In early May 2018, the company announced a massive $100 million prize pool for the Fortnite’s first competitive season, which already puts it miles ahead of most other esports titles.
+And keeping in mind that 2019 has seen an insane growth in the sports domain, we can only expect 2020 to make payouts even larger.

 Betting on Fortnite